Along with the Strat and Les Paul, the Telecaster (simply known as the ‘Tele’) has helped to forge modern guitar-based

 - Price – Decent enough electronics and tonewood for your dollar.

 - Neck – The neck here is thin and nicely rounded, with mid-sized frets so that the average guitarist will find it comfortable to use.

 - Probably needs a set-up – like most guitars, will need a proper set up to get the tension and intonation right before you use it.

 Fender Modern Player

-The Modern Player by Fender is currently selling for a slightly higher price than the Squier we mentioned above, but it’s still very affordable compared to the other models in our round-up.
+The Modern Player by Fender is currently selling for a slightly higher price than the Squier we mentioned above but is still one of the best budget telecasters.
 So, what exactly do you get for the money?

 There’s also a 5-way switching system and a coil-splitting toggle to select between them all.
 So, as you can imagine, this model is way more diverse in regards to tone compared to the Vintage Squier.